Climate and Health

 A strong lightning bolt

-Tornadoes and severe storms bring heavy rains and high winds that can cause serious health risks.
+Heavy rains and high winds from tornadoes and severe storms can cause serious health risks.

 Winter weather